pranayshah007/harness-core/README.md

 We are already using logback framework in our application, so it is simple to enable logging as it is already supported in SLF4J.
 * Delegate - To enable AWS SDK logging in delegate, update root logger level to TRACE in logback.xml file in 260-delegate module resources folder and restart delegate.
-* Manager - To enable AWS SDK logging in manager, update root logger level to TRACE in logback.xml file in 360-cg-manager module resources folder and restart manager.
+* Manager - To enable AWS SDK logging in manager, update root logger level to TRACE in logback.xml file in 360-cg-manager module resources folder and restart manager.a

 ### Hotfix instructions